jameshlms/fraud-detection-pipeline/README.md

 This is the ideal roadmap for this project.

-1. Data Exploration with Python and Jupyter Notebooks _(In-progress)_
+1. Data Exploration with Python and Jupyter Notebooks.
-2. Model Training using Scikit-Learn, PyTorch, or other machine learning libraries.
+2. Model Training using Scikit-Learn. _(In-progress)_
 3. Export the model as an ONNX model file.
 4. Create a ASP.NET minimal API with appropriate endpoints.
 5. Load ONNX model file into a runtime using Microsoft.ML.